lockyer/Powershell_Passphrase/README.md

 Generate Diceware inspired passphrases using Powershell

 ## Motivation
-I've been using [Diceware](http://world.std.com/~reinhold/diceware.html) the traditional way for a while now but there are a couple things that have been bothering me about it:
+I've been using [Diceware](http://world.std.com/~reinhold/diceware.html) the traditional way for a while now, but there are a couple things that have been bothering me about it:
 * Many of the words are not alphanumeric.
 These are harder to type and remember.
 I believe this is done to shorten the average word length, but it's just not the tradeoff I'd make.
 * There are obvious swear words.
 I don't care about them for my personal use, but if you're using this to create temporary passwords to share with others it can make things awkward.
 * Rolling physical dice takes longer than I would like.